sumandipanshu/AnswerMe/README.md

 </p>

 ---
-*AnswerMe* is a script (wriiten in `perl`) for getting stackoverflow Answers for those who are constantly googling for doing basic programming tasks.
+*AnswerMe* is a script (wriiten in `perl`) which fetches you the StackOverflow answers for all of your programming/coding doubts.
-Now it uses both google as well as Stackoverflow to get the results, because lets agree, google's search algorithm is way better than stackoverflow's search algorithm.
+It uses StackOverflow as well as Google's best search results available.

-It is inspired by [HowTo](https://github.com/pr4k/howto) which is purely written in Go.
+It is inspired from [HowTo](https://github.com/pr4k/howto) which is purely written in `Go`.
 </p>

 ---
 # Installation
-To install this script, type the following:
+Clone the repo, install prerequisites (see below), then build it:

 ```bash
 # clone this repo
 $ git clone https://github.com/sumandipanshu/AnswerMe.git